Water quality detector

 - Real-time Monitoring: Real-time monitoring capability allows for immediate data collection and analysis.

-- Portability and Ease of Use: Portability is crucial for field applications and on-site testing.
+- Portability and Ease of Use: When Portability is crucial for field applications and on-site testing.

-- Calibration and Maintenance: The detector should have a straightforward calibration process and regular maintenance requirements.
+- Calibration and Maintenance: When The detector should have a straightforward calibration process and regular maintenance requirements.

-- Real-time Monitoring: Water quality detectors provide real-time monitoring capabilities, continuously measuring and displaying parameter values.
+- Real-time Monitoring: When Water quality detectors provide real-time monitoring capabilities, continuously measuring and displaying parameter values.

 - Alarm Systems and Notifications: Water quality detectors often include alarm systems that can be set to trigger alerts when certain parameter values exceed predefined thresholds or when abnormal conditions are detected.

-- Calibration and Maintenance: Regular calibration is necessary to maintain the accuracy of measurements.
+- Calibration and Maintenance: When Regular calibration is necessary to maintain the accuracy of measurements.